From Your Favourite Sky: Music video

 The music video for "From Your Favourite Sky" was directed by Krishna Stott, who had already made the music video for the band's previous single, "Life in a Day", and went on to make the music video for their next single "Proof" (a nearly three minute long take of British actor Christopher Eccleston).

 Following the release of the album, Stott and camera operator Alex Perry traveled with the band on their late 2003 UK and European support tour filming sections of gigs, as well as filming the entire concert at The Ritz club in Manchester with a full crew.
 The intention was to use the filmed material in some way at a future date.
-More immediately, footage from both the Manchester concert and other gigs was be used by Stott to create the music video for this single.
+More immediately, footage from both the Manchester concert and other gigs was used by Stott to create the music video for this single.
 The images filmed live were manipulated in post-production by Stott creating an unusual and intimate profile of the band.
 Both "Life in a Day" and "From Your Favourite Sky" videos are available on I Am Kloot's Gods and Monsters second disc DVD (2005).